5 (British TV channel) programming: Controversy

 In 1998, the channel began to show more risqué late-night programmes such as Compromising Situations, Hotline and the controversially explicit Sex and Shopping.
 In 1999, there was a large increase in adult entertainment shown on the channel, including UK Raw and Red Shoe Diaries, giving the channel a reputation for being home to hours of pornography.
 Adult entertainment, live football, and the 21:00 films were the main source of viewing for the channel at the time.
 As the broadcaster entered the 2000s, changes were made to address this problem.
 The level of adult entertainment was scaled back, and reality shows such as Naked Jungle and The Mole proved popular.

-Sex & Power: Celebrity Wars
+Sex and Power: Celebrity Wars

-On 31 August 2021, a new three-part documentary series about celebrity and newspaper tabloid culture called Sex & Power started with an episode featuring interviews with Kerry Katona, Ulrika Johnson and Daniella Westbrook, called Celebrity Wars.
+On 31 August 2021, a new three-part documentary series about celebrity and newspaper tabloid culture called Sex & Power started with an episode featuring interviews with Kerry Katona, Ulrika Johnson and Danniella Westbrook, called Celebrity Wars.
 It was listed in the schedules at 9pm with repeats of fly-on-the-wall documentary Adults Only and episodes of Red Shoe Diaries following it.
 On 1 September 2021 all the scheduled shows were replaced by documentaries about emergency services, though the three episodes of Sex & Power were put on streaming service My5 (with the episodes available until June 2026) and Adults Only could be seen on 5Star.